gogradle/gogradle/README.md

 }
 ```

-The configuration above indicates that three results should be outputed?? by current build.
+The configuration above indicates that three results should be outputted by current build.

 ## Repository Management